 10.)
 University of Wisconsin-Madison

 A lesser-known university, the University of Wisconsin in Madison is undoubtedly what many people would call a “party school.”
+When it comes to party and craft supplies, CV Linens make the process as easy and straightforward as possible with plenty of styles and colors to choose from, find the perfect cover chair or centerpieces for your needs.
 This campus is anything but boring, having been honored with the title of the sexiest college campus of 2013 according to the Huffington Post.
 In 1988, the satirical news publication The Onion was also founded at this unique little Midwestern university.
 Aside from their neat and quirky honors, the University of Wisconsin-Madison also has a large and respectable sports program.

 9.)
 University of Texas-Pan American

 The University of Texas-Pan Am makes the list due to the reasonable tuition that they charge their students as well as the numerous sources of financial aid that they have to offer.
 Both in-state and out-of-state tuition rates are offered (for less than $6,000 and $14,000 per year respectively) to students.
 Additionally, numerous grants, scholarships, and endowments are offered directly through the university and their affiliates.
 Students have online access to a plethora of these financial awards as well as several work-study opportunities offered by the university.

 8.)
 The University of Nebraska-Lincoln